artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 - ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/LED-Switch_7SegDispl_C-Lang```
 - ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/LED-Switch_7SegDispl_Interrupts_C-Lang```

-View the [video](https://www.youtube.com/watch?v=8fK-CoEbo0Y) at time 33:32 for a description of the RVfpga Interrupt-driven IO and at time 35:05 for a description of the implementation of the LED-Switch_7SegDispl_Interrupts_C-Lang program and its execution.
+View the above video at time 33:32 for a description of the RVfpga Interrupt-driven IO and at time 35:05 for a description of the implementation of the LED-Switch_7SegDispl_Interrupts_C-Lang program and its execution.

 Then, analyze both provided codes and simulate them.
 In the interrupt-based code, you must focus on the ```main```, ```GPIO_Initialization```, and ```GPIO_ISR``` functions.
 We next provide some guidance about these two examples: